 The Saenger Theatre is a historic theatre built in 1925 on the site of an opera house in Pensacola that had been destroyed by a hurricane years earlier.
 It was built using actual bricks from the old opera house to keep that history alive.
 It was built in Spanish Baroque style to match the rich Spanish history of the area.
 Today the theatre mostly shows Broadway Shows with the occasional showing of classic movies as a throwback to its rich history.

 The Tampa Theatre is similar to the Olympia Theatre in many ways.
 It was built in the same year by the same architect in the same style with a beautiful Mediterranean courtyard interior.
 Unlike Olympia Theatre and many of the other places on this list, the Tampa Theatre is still functioning predominantly as a movie theater despite the fact that only one movie can be shown at a time.
 It has managed to remain one of the last theaters of its kind in the country mostly through extensive outside funding.

 The Monticello Opera house is a theatre located on the top floor of an old building known as Perkins Block.
 This building was built in 1890 as a department store serving many purposes, complete with a thriving opera house on top.
 Unfortunately the opera house didn’t stay thriving forever and fell into disrepair.
 It was eventually renovated and reopened to the public.
-Now it is home to many performances and events such as weddings are often held here.
+Now it is home to many performances and events such as weddings.

 The Sunrise Theater is a historic Theatre that opened in Fort Pierce in 1922.
 At the time it was the cultural hub of the city and one of the few venues of its kind in the entire state.
 Though it fell into disrepair and closed for many years it was reopened in 1999 as an all-purpose performing arts facility.
 Plays, musicals, concerts, and comedy shows are just a few of the many events held here every year.